Drum magazine

 A drum magazine is a type of high-capacity magazine for firearms.
 Cylindrical in shape (similar to a drum), drum magazines store rounds in a spiral around the center of the magazine, facing the direction of the barrel.
 Drum magazines are contrasted with more common box-type magazines, which have a lower capacity and store rounds flat.
 The capacity of drum magazines varies, but is generally between 50 and 100 rounds.

 History and usage

 1800s

-The first revolving drum magazine was patented in 1853 by Charles N. Tyler, and the first modern-type one by William H. Elliot, better known as the inventor of the Remington Double Derringer, in 1871.
+In 1853, the first revolving drum magazine was patented by Charles N. Tyler, and the first modern one by William H. Elliot, better known as the inventor of the Remington Double Derringer, in 1871.

 1900s

 Pistols and rifles

 A drum magazine was built for the Luger (Pistole 1908) pistol; although the Luger usually used an 8-cartridge box magazine, the optional 32-cartridge Schneckenmagazine ("snail magazine") was also sometimes used.

 Moubray G. Farquhar and Arthur H. Hill applied for a British patent for "A New or Improved Cartridge Magazine for Small Arms and Machine Guns" in 1915 for their Farquhar–Hill rifle, and it was accepted in 1919.